 - December 26 is also a statutory holiday in Montreal and all of Quebec for most everyone except those in the retail industry.
-December 26, or Boxing Day in Canada, is the day when stores offer the biggest sales of the year.
+Known as Boxing Day in Canada, it is the day when stores offer the biggest sales of the year.

 - If you plan to stay put in Montreal, then there are a number of outdoor ice skating rinks, including one at the former Olympic Village and the Bonsecours Basin near Old Montreal.